gromacs/gromacs/docs/dev-manual/change-management.rst

 contributors with stale issues *are encouraged...*

 - to contact existing reviewers (or potential reviewers),
-- to participate in the developer discussion forum, and
+- to participate in the `developer discussion forum`_, and
 - to attend the biweekly teleconference to coordinate.

 If the future of the merge request has not become clear within a month